 In Part 1 of this 2-part article series we got into the “who”, “what”, “when”, “where”, and “why” about stereognosis and what it has to do with occupational therapy and adults.
 Part 2 went go over the “how” to incorporate stereognosis testing into your OT screenings and evaluation.
 Then in Part 3 of the series (this one - yea!), we will dive into "how" to down grade and up grade a stereognosis intervention and activity example!

-HOW to grade down or grade up stereognosis activities?
+HOW to grade down or grade up stereognosis interventions and activities?

 Background: Dr. Jay is a 76-year old patient admitted to acute inpatient rehab secondary due to fall onto left side warranting a left total hip replacement.
 Weightbearing as tolerated on left lower extremity.
 No surgical intervention warranted for left upper extremity per ortho and assessment.
 Patient is hardworking and working on ADL, IADL, functional mobility, fall prevention, endurance, and strength related goals.
 His goals include going home “stronger and independent as ever….and to get back into my volunteer time at the clinic”.
 By his third day of OT treatment, Dr. Jay was able to don his pants and socks again with adaptive equipment with minimal pain; however, he reported feeling a little disappointed in the fact that he was having trouble tying his bowtie.
 This was something not brought up upon initial OT evaluation.